Hamiltonian Monte Carlo with Energy Conserving Subsampling: Conclusions and Future Research

+We propose a method to speed up Bayesian inference while maintaining high sampling efficiency in moderately high-dimensional parameter spaces by combining data subsampling and Hamiltonian Monte Carlo such that the energy is conserved.
+We show how to implement the method using two estimators of the likelihood.
+The first implementation, which we refer to as perturbed HMC-ECS, produces iterates from a perturbed density that will get arbitrarily close to the true density, as measured by the total variation metric, at the rate $O(n^{-1}m^{-2})$.
+The second implementation, which we refer to as signed HMC-ECS, gives iterates which are then used in an importance sampling estimator to obtain a simulation consistent estimator of the expectation of any posterior functional.

+We apply the methods to simulate from the posterior distribution in two datasets, with $d=29$ and $d=81$ dimensions, respectively.
+Our two HMC-ECS algorithms perform highly accurate inference, comparable to HMC without subsampling, but are computationally much faster.
+This is a major step forward since \cite{bardenet2015markov} and \cite{quiroz2018speeding} demonstrate that most subsampling approaches cannot even beat standard MH without subsampling on toy examples with $d=2$ and highly redundant data.
+We also show that HMC-ECS is very competitive against SGLD and SG-HMC, both in terms of sampling efficiency and accuracy.

+Control variates to reduce the variance of subsampling estimators are well known to be crucial for any subsampling MCMC algorithm.
+We use very efficient control variates based on a second order Taylor expansion in our applications, but explore the effects of less accurate control variates.
+We find that HMC-ECS still performs well with a cruder first order approximation, but that a Taylor approximation of order zero is too crude and gives a too large variance for HMC-ECS.

 Similarly to HMC, $\mathrm{HMC\mbox{-}ECS}$ is difficult to tune.
-Self-tuning algorithms such as the No-U-Turn sampler \citep{hoffman2014no} have been proposed for HMC and it would be interesting to see if our ideas can be applied there.
-It will also be interesting to consider Riemann Manifold HMC \citep{girolami2011riemann}, which has been demonstrated to be very effective when a high-dimensional posterior exhibits strong correlations.
-Scaling up such an algorithm will open up the possibility of estimating highly complex models with huge datasets.
-Finally, until very recently, one of the limitations of HMC was its inability to cope with discrete parameters. \cite{nishimura2017discontinuous} overcomes this limitation and perhaps $\mathrm{HMC\mbox{-}ECS}$ can be extended in this direction.
-We leave these extensions for future research.
+Self-tuning algorithms such as the no-U-Turn sampler \citep{hoffman2014no} have been proposed for HMC and it would be interesting to see if our ideas can be applied there.
+It would also be interesting to consider Riemann Manifold HMC \citep{girolami2011riemann}, which has been demonstrated to be very effective when a high-dimensional posterior exhibits strong correlations.
+Scaling up such an algorithm opens up the possibility of simulating the posterior density of highly complex models with huge datasets.
+Finally, until recently, one of the limitations of HMC was its inability to cope with discrete parameters. \cite{nishimura2017discontinuous} overcomes this limitation and extending $\mathrm{HMC\mbox{-}ECS}$ in this direction would be an interesting undertaking.